 Engineering Undeclared students in good standing with respect to the continuation criteria described below may request placement into an engineering major after completion of minimum requirements as specified below:

 While the University has general regulations governing scholastic eligibility for continuation, the College of Engineering and the engineering departments have additional requirements in order to make the best use of limited facilities and resources.
 Criteria and procedures applied to Engineering Undeclared students for continuation in the College include:

 Student progress is reviewed each quarter.
-Students whose performance fails to meet the standards outlined above receive a warning message recommending they meet with an engineering adviser.
-Students on warning status who fail to meet satisfactory progress requirements after one quarter are placed on probation; a hold is placed on their registration, and they must meet with a College of Engineering adviser.
-Students on probation who fail to meet satisfactory progress requirements after one quarter are dropped from Engineering Undeclared status.
+Students whose performance fails to meet the standards outlined above will be placed on Engineering Undeclared warning.
+Students on warning who fail to meet satisfactory progress requirements after one quarter will be placed on probation; a hold is placed on their registration, and they must meet with a College of Engineering adviser.
+Students on Engineering Undeclared probation who fail to meet satisfactory progress requirements after one quarter are dropped from Engineering Undeclared status.
 Such students may appeal for continuation of their Engineering Undeclared status by submitting a statement and an educational plan by the deadlines described on the website.
 Students may only appeal for continuation of their Engineering Undeclared status one time.

 Students who need to take time away from the UW can request a Leave of Absence from the College of Engineering to maintain their Engineering Undeclared status for one to three quarters (not including summer).
 Leave of Absence requests must be submitted to Engineering Advising.
 If approved, students will maintain their Engineering Undeclared program status upon their return.